The Website Owners Guide

 If a searchers' keyword appears in the H1 tag for a page, Google will usually rank that page higher.
 However, as this text appears on the actual page, you need to pay extra care to making it short and readable for users, while ideally trying to include a keyword or two.

-So, for example, if we have a blog on our website and the Page name is "Blog", it would be better to rename it to "My Flower Shop Blog" or similar.
-As this still makes sense to visitors reading the page, but it also gets the keywords "flower" and "shop" into the H1 tag.
+So, for example, if we have a blog on our website and the Page name is "Blog", it could be better to rename it to "My Flower Shop Blog" or similar.
+As this still makes sense to visitors reading the page, but it also gets the keywords "flower" and "shop" into the H1 tag, which would let Google know that the blog is to do with "flowers" and rank it appropriatly.

 Editing the Page Name in the SilverStripe CMS

-While editing a page, you should see the Page name field at the top of the list of fields.
+While editing a page, you will see the Page name field at the top of the list of fields.

 Note: In SilverStripe, when you change the Page name, it automatically updates the Navigation label, which is the label for the page when it appears in the website navigation menu.